fdavies93/zenkat-py/README.md

 ## Recommended Setup

 ZenKat has no dependencies but also no easy install method.
 For now I recommend cloning the repo and creating an alias for `python3 zk.py` as `zk`.

+It's also worth installing [Marksman LSP](https://github.com/artempyanykh/marksman) if you plan on working with plaintext files a lot.
+This should work with major CLI editors including Helix and Neovim.
+I use Helix.